TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesEditors/Index.rst

 Notify at login
 ---------------

-TYPO3 CMS offers the feature to notify backend users by email, when somebody logs in from your account.
-If you set this option in your user settings, you will receive an email from TYPO3 each time you (or "someone") logs in using your login details.
+`TYPO3 CMS`:pn: offers the feature to notify backend users by email, when somebody logs in from your account.
+If you set this option in your user settings, you will receive an email from `TYPO3`:pn: each time you (or "someone") logs in using your login details.
 Receiving such a notification is an additional security measure because you will know if someone else picked up your password and uses your account.